thisisashwinraj/CroMa-Intelligent-Crowd-Management/README.md

 The passengers data is maintained in the FireBase Real-Time database for synchronizing this data across devices.
 This data is structured as a JSON tree with the data points stored as JSON objects.
 The parent nodes represents the Bus Id (unique to each bus) and the real-time data associated with the bus (including available seats, & current location, etc) are maintained as nested nodes.
 Whenever a new ticket is issued the database is updated.
 The algorithm ensures that the database is updated when passengers de-board the bus.
 The data maintained in this [FireBase RT database](https://firebase.google.com/products/realtime-database) is then made available to be fetched by the android mobile application, and the relevant machine learning models, and API's.

 <p align = "justify">
 The android app is the end-user's application that allows the user to compare various transit options, and choose the most ideal option that fits their needs.
 The users, start with opening the application, and making a query, by entering their starting point, intended destination, and the type of bus (fast, SPF, express, deluxe, etc).
 No LogIn is required for using the android mobile app.
 The application looks up into the data base, and displays the location of buses in real-time within a pre set radius that passes through both their starting point and the destination entered by the user.
 The bus markers with red colour indicates heavy rush, while the green color indicates light occupancy.
-On tapping a given bus marker, the application displays more details about that bus to the users including, their estimated time of arrival, seat occupancy & ETA of buses on same route etc. Users can compare multiple options to make an informed decision.
+On tapping a given bus marker, the application displays more details about that bus to the users including, their estimated time of arrival, seat occupancy & ETA of buses on same route etc. Users can compare multiple options to make an informed decision
 </p>

 To run the ticketing machine's sofware on a local computer, open the terminal, install [pyrebase](https://pypi.org/project/Pyrebase/), & type the command: